-The biggest myth in private practice is that you need to be around for a long time, to be experienced before you can build a successful practice.
+The biggest myth in private practice is that you need to be around for a long time, to be experienced before you can build a successful physical therapy business.

 Fact – Success Is Not a Function of Time, Neither Is It a Function of Perseverance.
 It is a Combination of Time and Mastery of Business Skills Like Marketing and Communication.